columnar-tech/duckdb-adbc-client/README.md

 dbc install postgresql
 ```

-To easily manage connection information for each system, you can create a [connection profile](https://arrow.apache.org/adbc/main/format/connection_profiles.html) for each driver (i.e., `postgresql.toml`):
+To easily manage connection information for each system, you can create a [connection profile](https://arrow.apache.org/adbc/main/format/connection_profiles.html) for each driver (i.e., `mydb.toml`):

 ```toml
 profile_version = 1